Penn State OG Olaivavega "Vega" Ioane Scouting Report

 Video 8: OG Vega Ioane (71) pulls and proceeds to mirror in space with the EDGE

 Though there is a lot to like about him athletically, Ioane has arm length and lower body flexibility limitations.
 While IOL players can get away with shorter arms, Ioane has a harder time properly getting into position to control his gap as he is more often in a leverage and/or length disadvantage.
 In terms of his flexibility, Ioane is not egregiously stiff, but he does play higher in his pads than he should.
-Due to these issues, Ioane has a shocking amount of run game lowlights where he fails to seal defenders or gets dominated by the DT.
+Due to these issues, Ioane has a shocking amount of run game lowlights for a highly seen OG prospect where he fails to lock out defenders and negatively affects the play.

-Video 9: OG Vega Ioane (71) plays high and gets locked out by the DT which forces the RB to bounce the run outside
+Video 9: OG Vega Ioane (71) gets locked out by the DT which forces the RB to bounce the run

 Technicals

-In pass protection, Vega Ioane has textbook technique.
+In pass protection, Vega Ioane has textbook technique and processing.
 When in man, Vega delivers quick, accurate strikes that have the power to win reps the second they land.
 After making contact, Vega is an active hand fighter who can reset to regain position.
 Vega will occasionally get out of position in pass protection, but he is effective at sinking his hips to regain his leverage.
-When in zone, Vega is great at using his agility to be in proper position and constantly looks for work while scanning the field.
+When in zone, Vega is smart about knowing his assignment and constantly looks for work while scanning the field.

 Video 11: OG Vega Ioane (71) showcases impressive core and grip strength by sustaining his block while not collapsing into the pocket